FAIRplus/the-fair-cookbook/content/recipes/reusability/provenance.md

 While this tool is probably of limited use to Life Sciences and bioinformatics applications, we mention it for two reasons:
 * it provides one of the first example of an implementation (even if very basic) making use of the W3C Prov-O model.
-* it provides an insight on how computational tool can deal with provenance information in ways which allow to assess systems health from a security point of view.
+* it provides an insight on how computational tool can deal with provenance information in ways which allow assessing systems health from a security point of view.

 ### Computational workflows and Provenance information:

 As seen when introducing the W3C Provenance Data Model and Provenance Ontology, three key entities are necessary to record and track lineage information:

 - The Entity the origin of which we are concerned with.
 - The Activity which resulted in the creation of the Entity
 - The Agent which performed the Activity aforementioned.

-Because the PROV model is domain agnostic and very generic, it can be applied, as is, to any situation or it can also be extended and specialized to suit a particular domain on knowledge.
+Because the PROV model is domain agnostic and very generic, it can be either applied as is, to any situation or it can also be extended and specialized to suit a particular domain on knowledge.
-To give an example, tracking provenance information in the field of bioinformatics shares features with provenance tracking as used in manufacturing but it also has a number specific features.
+To give an example, tracking provenance information in the field of bioinformatics shares features with provenance tracking as used in manufacturing, but it also has a number of specific features.
 In the field of bioinformatics, where computational pipelines, known as workflows, are assembled to process ever larger datasets on high performance computing infrastructure and cloud infrastructure, having the ability to access data lineage matters for a number for reasons, such as:

 - audit and trail tasks for regulatory compliance, where every step of the data processing needs to be documented for submission.
 - resource optimization and energy savings (e.g. should a workflow be executed again or not)